Skip to content

 3. Within the "Details" tab (default tab), click on the checkbox associated with the" Notify Team on Assignment" option.
 The "Assignable" checkbox should already be selected as a requirement for this feature.

-4. Once “Notify Team on Assignment” is checked an “Email Address to Notify" field will open up for population.
+4. Once “Notify Team on Assignment” is checked, an “Email Address to Notify" field will open up for population.
 You need to complete this field with the applicable team address.
-This functionality supports roles that work as teams, e.g. Fraud departments.
+This functionality supports roles that work as teams, e.g. Fraud Departments.

 ‘Permissions’ Section